uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

   * States shall provide redress through effective mechanisms which may include restitution, developed in conjunction with indigenous peoples, with respect to their cultural, intellectual, religious and spiritual property taken without their free, prior and informed consent or in violation of their laws, traditions and customs.
 [Article 11:2]

-  * Indigenous peoples have the right to manifest, practise, develop and teach their spiritual and religious traditions, customs and ceremonies; the right to maintain, protect and have access in privacy to their religious and cultural sites; the right to use and<!--x-->
-control of their ceremonial objects; and the right to the repatriation of their human remains.[Article 12:1]
+  * Indigenous peoples have the right to manifest, practise, develop and teach their spiritual and religious traditions, customs and ceremonies; the right to maintain, protect and have access in privacy to their religious and cultural sites; the right to use and <!-- page 304 -->control of their ceremonial objects; and the right to the repatriation of their human remains.[Article 12:1]

   * States shall seek to enable the access and/or repatriation of ceremonial objects and human remains in their possession through fair, transparent and effective mechanisms developed in conjunction with indigenous peoples concerned.[Article 12:2]